Michael Hawthorne

-Michael Seneca Hawthorne (born January 26, 1977) is a former cornerback in the National Football League (NFL).
-He was drafted in the sixth round of the 2000 NFL Draft.
-In the NFL, he played for the New Orleans Saints, the Green Bay Packers, and the St. Louis Rams.
+Michael Seneca Hawthorne (born January 26, 1977) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Purdue Boilermakers and was selected in the sixth round of the 2000 NFL draft.
+In the NFL, he played for the New Orleans Saints, Green Bay Packers, and St. Louis Rams.